wozt/goofydeck/README.md

 # GoofyDeck

-GoofyDeck is a comprehensive project for managing the Ulanzi D200 device, including a C daemon, utilities, and scripts to control the screen and buttons.
+GoofyDeck is a project for managing the Ulanzi D200 device with C daemons, utilities, and scripts to control the screen/buttons, with optional Home Assistant integration via `ha_demon`.
-/!\ this project is still under construction, not all function are implemented yet /!\
+/!\ this project is still under construction; not all features are implemented yet /!\

 ## 📋 Table of Contents